lukasbestle/nedb/README.md

 * It should use assertions to showcase the expected vs actual behavior and be hysteresis-proof.
 It's quite simple in fact, see this example: https://gist.github.com/louischatriot/220cf6bd29c7de06a486
 * Simplify as much as you can.
 Strip all your application-specific code.
 Most of the time you will see that there is no bug but an error in your code :)
 * 50 lines max.
 If you need more, read the above point and rework your bug report.
 If you're **really** convinced you need more, please explain precisely in the issue.

-### Bitcoins
-You don't have time?
-You can support NeDB by sending bitcoins to this address: 1dDZLnWpBbodPiN8sizzYrgaz5iahFyb1

 ## License